 Leucadendron ‘Golden Tips’

-Another beautiful yellow-flowering variety that’s a shorter, growing to 3′ x 5′ wide.
+This is another stunning yellow-flowering variety that’s a bit shorter, growing to just 3′ x 5′ wide.

 Another tall variety, growing to 8’x8′ with a wispy habit, ‘Chief’ is also prized for its colorful stems.